stephaniebarrett/printable-pc-case/README.md

 - support other mainboard formats (currently only micro ATX in 2 configurations and ATX in 1 configuration).
 - support other PSU formats (currently only ATX in 2 configurations).
 - support various rack depth and height configurations
+- add code comments
 - add export script for non-windows machines

+## Notes
+While doing a full test print/fit, there were several issues with warping (especially the corner pieces) and cracking when transitioning from printing floor + walls to just the walls.
+However, they didn't seem to affect the build at all.
+The rear wall was the most fragile with fan/io/psu cutouts and some chunkier pieces to bolt sections together; I had one of those chunky pieces break off, and some issues with support material not cooperating while printing.

+I used a Prusa MK3S+ with a 0.6mm nozzle, 0.4mm layer height, 3 perimeters, 15% adaptive cubic infill, and recycled PETG.